Blouse: History

-Pre-WW1
+Pre-World War I

 Blouses are historically a smock style garment that were rarely part of the fashionable woman's wardrobe until the 1890s.
 Before that time, they were occasionally popular for informal wear in styles that echoed peasant or traditional clothing, such as the Garibaldi shirt of the 1860s.

 Some blouses do not have a top button at all, and collars are intentionally styled to be open.
 They also form part of some nations' traditional folk costume.

 During the later Victorian period blouses became common for informal, practical wear.
 A simple blouse with a plain skirt was the standard dress for the newly expanded female (non-domestic) workforce of the 1890s, especially for those employed in office work.
 In the 1900s and 1910s, elaborate blouses, such as the "lingerie blouse" (so-called because they were heavily decorated with lace and embroidery in a style formerly restricted to underwear) and the "Gibson Girl blouse" with tucks and pleating, became immensely popular for day-wear and even some informal evening wear.
 Since then, blouses have remained a wardrobe staple, so by now blouses have not ceased to be fixed in the "popular cloakroom" style.

-German magazine "Die Woche" wrote in 1913 about ladies' blouses in connection with riding:
+German magazine Die Woche wrote in 1913 about ladies' blouses in connection with riding:

 "Even if more and more justification is given for the hot summer days of the casual blouse, the classic riding dress made of velvet or English linen still remains unmatched."

 At the end of the 19th century the sailor blouses derived from sailor suits were popular for girls to the blue pleated skirt.
-In the time of National Socialism this piece of clothing was rejected as a bourgeois-decadent.
 In the 1950s, the sailor's look then entered the leisure mode for adults.

 The high collar in blouses was pushed out during this time by the halsferne variant.
 Specialist shops also offered "ladies' cloaks".
 KdW in Berlin applied in his illustrated main catalog: 1913 among other things a backfisch-confection, with eight blouses between 2.75 and 9.50 Marks.
 The simplest model was a "wash blouse, navy, white spotted", the most expensive one "blouse, white, wash, with tip and stick".
 One of the novelties of the season was the pointed "Charmeuse blouse, very elegant form, pure silk, with very fluffy crepe and lace gown".